- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 Ready to implement COBIT 2019?

-Ultimately, these five easy steps, distilled from the COBIT 2019 Implementation Guide, can further guide your implementation efforts.
+Ultimately, these three best practices, distilled from the COBIT 2019 Implementation Guide, can further guide your implementation efforts.

-- Identify stakeholder needs, such as business continuity and digital transformation, and get buy-in from executive management.
+- Identify stakeholder needs, such as business continuity and digital transformation, and get buy-in from executive leadership.

-- Allocate resources, set timelines, and begin with pilot projects to test the framework's implementation before making organization-wide changes.
+- Allocate resources, set timelines, and begin with pilot projects before making organization-wide changes.

 - Make necessary adjustments based on employee feedback and results.

-Best practices for optimizing enterprise governance of information and technology (EGIT)
+What are the best practices for optimizing enterprise governance of information and technology (EGIT)?

-Below are four (4) of our best practices for optimizing EGIT:
+Below are three (3) of our best practices for optimizing EGIT:

 - Implement the NIST cybersecurity framework CSF) with COBIT 2019.
-The combination covers the five key functions of the NIST CSF (Identify, Protect, Detect, Respond, Recover) while providing the governance and management structure of COBIT.
+The combination covers the six (6) key functions of the NIST CSF (Govern, Identify, Protect, Detect, Respond, Recover) while providing the governance and management structure of COBIT.
 It brings value to consumers and partners by shining a spotlight on IT risks that endanger data security and business continuity.
+Read our guide on how to implement the NIST Cybersecurity Framework.

 - Establish a culture with strong values that support EGIT.
-Culture, ethics, and behavior are often underestimated as driving forces for optimizing technology and information governance.
-In a dynamic business landscape, speed is critical in achieving business resilience.
-This can include investing in automation to enable rapid responses to customer concerns or leveraging AI-based analytics to interpret consumer needs.
+Culture, ethics, and behavior are often underestimated as driving forces for optimizing IT governance.
+In a dynamic business landscape, speed is critical to resilience.
+Consider investing in AI-based analytics and automation to adapt instantly to shifts in consumer sentiment and maintain seamless customer experiences.

 - Cost of regulatory noncompliance, including settlements and fines